VinsiInnovation/revealjs-sockets-notes/README.md

 # About the project

-**Reveal Sockets Notes** is a _[RevealJS](https://github.com/hakimel/reveal.js/)_ plugin for speakers that offer you a remote control of your presentation in your mobile.
+**Reveal Sockets Notes** is a _[RevealJS](https://github.com/hakimel/reveal.js/)_ plugin that transforms your mobile into a remote control for your presentations.

 The basic features are :

-* Remote control of presentation, you could navigate throught your presentation on mobile and validate the slide to show on your presentation screen.
+* Remote control
+* Asynchroneous navigation between mobile and main screen
-* You have access to the notes of the current slide.
+* Access notes of the current slide on mobile.
-* You could configure a timer if your presentation need to respect a timing.
+* Configure a timer.
 * The remote provides also some plugins to enhance the speaker experience.
 See after for more informations about the plugins.

 ## Getting Started